 \section{Introduction}

-In 2013 and 2014 we celebrate the 42-year jubilee of Gomory and Johnson's papers~\cite{infinite,infinite2} introducing the \emph{infinite group problem}, an elegant infinite-dimensional relaxation of integer linear optimization problems.\footnote{\cite{infinite} was received by Mathematical Programming on April 6, 1971, and published 1972.} The motivation for studying it is the hope to find effective multi-row cutting plane procedures with better performance characteristics compared to the single-row cutting plane procedures in use today.
+Over 40 years ago, Gomory and Johnson introduced an elegant infinite-dimensional relaxation of integer linear optimization problems called the \emph{infinite group problem}~\cite{infinite,infinite2}.
+The motivation for studying it is the hope to find effective multi-row cutting plane procedures with better performance characteristics compared to the single-row cutting plane procedures in use today.